JavaScript API reference

 BrevoConversations('expandWidget'[, focus])

 Expands the chat window.
-Doesn’t affect mobile devices.
+Has no effect on mobile devices.

-To expand the chat window both on desktop and mobile devices, use openChat method instead.
+To expand the chat window on both desktop and mobile devices, use the openChat method instead.

 focus – optional flag.
-If set to true chat input field will be focused after the widget expands.
+If set to true, the chat input field is focused after the widget expands.

 minimizeWidget